 To answer these questions, you need to be very familiar with the nuts and bolts of the programme of your choice.
 Know everything about the programme, its curriculum, learning methodology, specific events and activities, career paths typically taken by alumni, and employment statistics.
 Highlighting key strengths and advantages of studying at a particular business school will help you make a convincing case for your employer’s support.

-If your company agrees to cover your MBA tuition or even a larger portion of the costs, you will be asked to sign a sponsorship contract.
+If your company agrees to cover your MBA tuition or even a larger portion of the costs, you will be asked to sign an MBA sponsorship agreement.
 Read the document carefully to ensure that there are no parts that you disagree with.

 One of the most important clauses in such documents is the period for which you commit to staying with the company after obtaining the degree.
 Employers stipulate such provisions in order to protect their interest and avoid a potential scenario in which they fund an employee’s degree only to see them leave for another company shortly after graduation.